TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 34/Psalms 34.6.md

 ---

-This poor man cried, and Jehovah heard him, And saved him out of all his troubles.
+This poor man cried, and Yahweh heard him, and saved him out of all his troubles.